 In the past, cultures would exist for eons with the same narrative.
 So, a Shaman would assist others in interpreting dreams.
 They would ask a lot of questions about our dream life, then use their knowledge of symbolism to interpret the meaning.
 Their advice would have a basis in the standard cultural narrative.

-We no longer have a singular cohesive cultural narrative on which to base symbolism, we must account for the personal meaning of symbols rather than traditional definitions.
-We can use a process to the Shaman but drill down further.
+We no longer have a singular cohesive cultural narrative on which to base symbolism, which means we must account for the personal meaning of symbols rather than traditional definitions.
+The Shamanic journey is a process we can use to drill down further into the meaning.
 We need to find the personal meaning of the symbols.

-Interpreting dreams is still possible, we simply need to take an approach which accounts for our experience in a modern culture.
+Interpreting dreams is still possible if we take an approach which accounts for our experience in a modern culture.
 You’ll need to do some investigation and inner work.
-When we talk about investigation, we don’t mean conducting a search on Google, it means keeping dream diary and find out the personal meaning of the symbols of your dreams.
+When we talk about investigation, we don’t mean conducting a search on Google.
+It means keeping a dream diary and find out the personal meaning of the symbols of your dreams.

 Inner work means using tools to find the personal meaning hidden in our dreams.
 These tools include the Enneagram, Repeating Question Exercise and Compared Comparison.
 W’ll discuss them in a moment.

-Spend time thinking about the meaning of symbols that appear in your dreams, ask yourself, what do these metaphors, analogies, and word pictures mean?
+Spend some time thinking about the meaning of symbols that appear in your dreams.
+Ask yourself, what do these metaphors, analogies, and word pictures mean?
 What is my subconscious mind trying to tell me?
 It’s the most accurate way to interpret word pictures, metaphors, and analogies.

 Your dream interpretation will be more accurate if you base it on what is going on in your life right now.
 You are not ignoring the past.
 The past affects your present.
 Focusing on the present will reveal how these nighttime adventures coincide with other “odd” or synchronistic events.